Aminuxer/DM-Crypt-Helper-Scripts/README.md

 Script for comfortable create / mount DM-Crypt containers over sudo, make Crypted SWAP.

 Use one command instead three command.
 Mount your containers under LiveCD with one easy step.
+With many safety checks.

 ## Installation and requirements

 0).
 Programs cryptsetup, sed, basename, losetup, dd, mkfs, shred, touch and bash must be installed (usually default)

-Install package with tool fsstat.
-For Fedora - `dnf install sleuthkit`

-Optionally you can install sudo and tools for support other filesystems (ex btrfs, xfs).
+Optionally you can install sudo and tools for support other filesystems (ex btrfs, xfs, ntfs).

 1). download scripts to local system, for example to /opt (you can run script from any fs)